Welter, Barbara. "The Cult of True Womanhood: 1820-1860." American Quarterly 18, no. 2, pt. 1 (Summer 1966): 151-74.

 In 1963, Betty Friedan published The Feminine Mystique, a book often credited for its role in sparking 1960s and 70s "second-wave" feminism.
 Three years later, Barbara Welter, then a history professor at Hunter College in New York, published her still-influential article, "The Cult of True Womanhood: 1820-1860."

-In regard to the attribute of piety, Welter reports one journalist of the time who wrote that religion is "exactly what a woman needs, for it gives her that dignity that best suits her dependence."
+Regarding the attribute of piety, Welter reports one journalist of the time who wrote that religion is "exactly what a woman needs, for it gives her that dignity that best suits her dependence."
 The spirit of true religion, it was said, went hand in hand with the practical things that society needed women to do in behalf of their husbands and children (153).
 Conversely, wrote a journalist in 1840, "female irreligion is the most revealing feature in human character."
 It would be better for a woman to be physically dead than morally loose (154).

 Regarding the capacities of women, one writer suggested that though female heads were just too small for intellect, they were just big enough for love.
 Consequently, the true spirit of femininity is "ever timid, doubtful, and clingingly dependent; a perpetual childhood" (160).
 Women should therefore accept submission as their lot (162).
 They should not attempt to save the outside world directly.
-Rather, they should initiate indirect reform by educating the minds and shaping the hearts of their children (163).
+Rather, they should initiate reform indirectly by educating the minds and shaping the hearts of their children (163).

 Though advice literature of the time insisted that marriage was best and proper, it also sought to remove the stigma of singleness.
-For example, some writers mentioned that it was preferable for a woman not marry than to marry out of selfish motives.
+For example, some writers mentioned that it was preferable for a woman not marry than to marry for selfish reasons.
 It was perfectly respectable for some women to be "teachers of the young."
 Women could forgo or postpone marriage because of "fidelity to some high mission" (169).
 Nonetheless, marriage was preferable, especially for high-spirited young women.
 For them, marriage held the power to tame, "cure," and provide them with direction for their otherwise misguided lives (170).
 Marriage was also the source of women's highest authority.
 In marriage, a woman both influenced a man and became a mother, rising to "a higher place of being in the scale of being" (171).

 The same popular press that consistently advanced True Womanhood also vilified women's rights advocates like Mary Wollstonecraft, Frances Wright, and Harriet Martineau.
 In reaction to the call for increased rights for women, advocates doubled down on their message that the ideal right and patriotic duty was for women to be keepers at home, to care for their husbands and their children, the coming generation of American citizens (173).